Panasonic G7 vs GX850

 It is notable that the G7 has a hotshoe, while the GX850 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The GX850 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the G7 has been discontinued (but can be found pre-owned on ebay).
-As a replacement in the same line of cameras, the G7 was succeeded by the Panasonic G85.
+Both the G7 and the GX850 have been discontinued, but can regularly be found used on ebay.
+The G7 was replaced by the Panasonic G85, while the GX850 does not have a direct successor.
 Further information on the features and operation of the G7 and GX850 can be found, respectively, in the Panasonic G7 Manual (free pdf) or the online Panasonic GX850 Manual.

 So how do things add up?
 Which of the two cameras – the Panasonic G7 or the Panasonic GX850 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.